Video Game: Breath of Fire IV

 - Subverted in Bloodier and Gorier fashion in the manga adaptation, apparently as a very deliberate Take That to aforementioned censorship.
 (In comparison, Elina's death scene was actually depicted less graphically in the manga.)

-- Green Hill Zone: The areas around Ludia and Wyndia.
+- Green Hill Zone: The green forested areas around Ludia and Wyndia.

 - Headless Horseman: There are two of them in this game.
 One's called "Horseman", the other's called "Rider."